Pomona/Pomona/documentation/generated_client.md

 ### Group by queries

-Aggregate queries must be structured be structured in a way described in the example below:
+Aggregate queries must be structured in a way described in the example below:

 <[sample:client-linq-aggregate-query-structure]>